-We have clear guidance on providing care and support and administering medication at school/trust.
+We have clear guidance on providing care and support and administering medication at school/Trust.

-We understand the importance of medication being taken and care received as detailed in the pupil's IHCP.
+We understand the importance of medication being taken and care received as detailed in the pupil's Individual Health Care Plan (IHCP) - see Section 5.

 We will make sure that there is more than one member of staff who have been trained to administer the medication and meet the care needs of an individual child.
-School/trust will ensure that there are sufficient numbers of staff trained to cover any absences, staff turnover and other contingencies.
-Our board of trustees has made sure that there is the appropriate level of insurance and liability cover in place.
+School/Trust will ensure that there are sufficient numbers of staff trained to cover any absences, staff turnover and other contingencies.
+Our board of Trustees has made sure that there is the appropriate level of insurance and liability cover in place.

-This school/trust will not give medication (prescription or non-prescription) to a child under 16 without a parent's/carer's written consent except in exceptional circumstances, and every effort will be made to encourage the pupil to involve their parent/carer, while respecting their confidentiality.
+This school/Trust will not give medication (prescription or non-prescription) to a child under 16 without a parent's/carer's written consent except in exceptional circumstances, and every effort will be made to encourage the pupil to involve their parent/carer, while respecting their confidentiality.

 A child who requires an Epi-Pen will have their medication kept in a box with the child's name and picture.
-Written permission must be given from parents/carers for the school/trusts spare emergency Epi-Pen to be administered if there is a failure of administering their own.
+Written permission must be given from parents/carers for the school/Trusts spare emergency Epi-Pen to be administered if there is a failure of administering their own.